wdrbork/allergy-alert/reports/oct18.md

 ### Caitlyn Rawlings
 #### Progress and Issues:
-What I did:
+What I did: Contributed to the project requirements document.
+Discussed and decided on my role with my group.

-What worked:
+What worked: Communicating with my group about what roles we needed and what we were all comfortable doing.
+Discussing with TA to understand project needs.

-What I learned:
+What I learned: Learned about the benefits of thinking about and developing use cases.

-Where I had trouble:
+Where I had trouble: Thinking about the architecture and design of the project because I haven’t really done a project like this before.

-Where I am blocked:
+Where I am blocked: I think once we decide on the format of out data then it will be easier to get started, but right now I am blocked by that.

 #### Plans for next week:
 - Make and share doc for architecture and design milestone